bobdavies2000/OpenCVB/README.md

 ![A picture containing text, screenshot, multimedia software, art Description automatically generated](media/195f7fde1649a871e7cb3cab7ca8f4fe.png)**RedCloud_Planes** *– The data for each cell now contains the plane equation for the cell and a list of neighboring cells.
 The lower left shows the numbered cells with the selected cell shown in white.
 The selected cell and its neighbors are shown in the upper right image.
 The upper left image highlights the selected cell in the RGB image.
 In the lower right are the same cells colored with the direction of the principal axis of the plane equation – red cells are oriented along the Z-axis, blue for X-axis, and green along the Y-axis (floor and ceiling).*

-# Recent Changes – June 2023
+# 2023 June - Recent Changes

 -   Over 1680 algorithms are included with an average of 30 lines of code per algorithm
     -   Compile OpenCVB and all algorithms can be selected using a combo box.